Sangria in Rosé, Bourbon, and Blue

 Ingredients

-- 1/3 c. super fine sugar
+- ⅓ cup super fine sugar

-- 2 c. fresh blueberries, divided
+- 2 cups fresh blueberries divided

-- 1 750 mL bottle fruity rosé
+- 1 bottle 750 mL fruity rosé

-- 2/3 c. freshly squeezed orange juice (from about 2 large oranges)
+- ⅔ cup freshly squeezed orange juice

-- 2 T. Grand Marnier
+- 2 tablespoons Grand Marnier or other orange liqueur

-- 1 sprig fresh rosemary, about 5'' long
+- 1 big sprig fresh rosemary

 Instructions